 For more than 85 years, the Afsluitdijk, a 32-kilometer dam, has been a hallmark of Dutch hydraulic engineering.
 The dam protects a large portion of the Netherlands from the Wadden Sea and regulates the water level in Lake Ijsselmeer, Holland’s biggest lake.

 tonnes reduction in Co2 emissions

-With the new and intuitive workflow for reviewing models, the team saves time, improves quality, and project insight.
+With the new and intuitive workflow for reviewing models, the team saves time, improves quality and project insight.
 The digital model allowed designers to work on the project simultaneously through iterative review rounds with issues and mark-ups.
 Before this workflow, traditional rounds of review could take up to five days.
-With BIM 360, reviews are closed in one day, which is an 80% reduction in design coordination time.
+With BIM 360, reviews are closed in one day, an 80% reduction in design coordination time.

 By using the most state-of-the-art risk management, sustainable construction methods as well as proven Autodesk technologies, it is expected that the dam will withstand a once-in-every-ten-thousand-year storm.

 FIRM TYPE :